 We both then greeted Good Night to each other with a promise to chat again any other day.

-Next morning, as usual, I wake up as I used to do, and resumed my daily cores and went to college.
+Next morning, as usual, I wake up as I used to do, and resumed my daily chores and went to college.

 Then again, we didn’t chat for a long time.
 Soon, my internal exams and semester exams were approaching so I deactivated my Facebook account as I used to do at the time of my major exams.